Hip Surgery & Orthopedic Treatments

 - Anterior minimally invasive hip replacement surgery involves an incision through the front of the hip allowing the surgeon to reach the joint by separating rather than cutting and reattaching muscles.
-This allows more aggressive rehabilitation after surgery.
+This allows for more aggressive rehabilitation after surgery.

 - Computer navigation hip replacement is available at MOS.
 A computer navigation hip replacement is not completed by a robot but rather a computer that provides the surgeon with accurate information that assists in the surgery.
-This technology has reduced implantation-related complications by improving the placement, ligament balance and leg length.
+This technology has reduced implantation-related complications by improving the placement, ligament balance, and leg length.

 - Failed hip replacement revision is a surgery to revise previous hip replacement.
 A hip replacement can fail for a number of reasons, including wearing out over time, infection, fractures, etc. The revision surgery can take many forms, such as revising only some elements of the artificial hip, removal and replacement of the whole prosthetic hip, and complete removal along with rebuilding segments of the bone with materials or a bone graft.
-These more complex surgeries are usually performed by one of our revision specialists.

 Hip arthroscopy is a minimally invasive hip surgery in which an orthopedic surgeon views the hip joint by inserting a small camera, called an arthroscope, into the joint.
 This allows the doctor to see around inside the joint without making a large incision.

-A hip arthroscopy can be used as an exploratory surgery to diagnose the cause of hip pain or used to treat a hip condition.
+Hip arthroscopy can be used as an exploratory surgery to diagnose the cause of hip pain or used to treat a hip condition.
 Some of the conditions include labral tears, femoroacetabular impingement and the removal of loose fragments of cartilage inside the joint.

 When a patient fractures his or her hip there are multiple different treatment options depending on where the fracture is and the patient’s current health.
 Treatment for a hip fracture should be done as close to the time of the injury as possible.
 We will find the best option for any patient coming in with a hip fracture.